Get Your Contract Dispute Case Packet — Force Payment Without Court

 The Arbitration Hearing: The arbitration was held at a local Ennis law office in August 2023, overseen by retired judge Martha Coleman, known for her no-nonsense approach and clear-eyed fairness.
 Both sides presented extensive documentation: delivery logs, correspondence, financial statements, and expert testimony on supply chain impact and project losses.

 The Ruling: In early September, Judge Coleman issued her ruling.
-She acknowledged the supply chain issues but found that Red River Materials had indeed breached contract terms by failing to communicate delays in a timely manner, exacerbating Lone Star Builders’ damages.
+She acknowledged the supply chain issues but found that Red the claimant had indeed breached contract terms by failing to communicate delays in a timely manner, exacerbating Lone Star Builders’ damages.
 The arbitrator awarded Lone Star Builders $50,000 in damages—not the full $85,000 claimed—citing the partial fulfillment and mitigation efforts by Red River.
 Each party was ordered to cover their own arbitration costs.

 Aftermath: Both parties accepted the arbitration decision, wary of the expense and uncertainty of litigation.
 Lone Star Builders resumed work with alternative suppliers, while Red River revamped their supply protocols and communication policies to avoid future disputes.